godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 you to download the ball's sample project we prepared for you:
 :download:`instancing.zip <files/instancing.zip>`.

 Extract the archive on your computer.
-To import it you need the project manager;
+To import it, you need the project manager.
 The project manager is accessed by opening Godot, or if you already have Godot opened, click on *Project -> Quit to Project List* (Ctrl+Shift+Q)

 In the project manager, click the *Import* button to import the project.